sameersegal/video-concat/README.md

 I have used Terraform to quickly bring up the infrastructure and destroy when I am done.
 It's perfect for infrequent use like Family events.

-We assume you have an account with AWS.
-We assume you have a brief understanding of AWS, Terraform, Docker, etc
+I assume you have an account with AWS and have a brief understanding of AWS, Terraform, Docker, etc

 ## Get Started

 1. Ensure you have the pre-requisites:
-    1. AWS CLI downloaded and configured: `aws configure`
+    1. AWS CLI [downloaded](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) and configured (`aws configure`) with significant previlige to create all the infrastructure.
-    2. Terraform downloaded
+    2. Terraform [downloaded](https://www.terraform.io/downloads.html) and in path.
-    3. Docker downloaded.
-On a Mac, `brew cask install docker` worked instead of the regular `brew install docker`
+    3. Docker [downloaded](https://www.docker.com/get-started).
+(On a Mac, `brew cask install docker` worked instead of the regular `brew install docker`)

 2. Generate a Service Account to access Google Drive
     1. Follow the instructions [here](https://developers.google.com/identity/protocols/oauth2/service-account) to generate the json file and store it as `cotainer/credentials.json`
-    2. Remember to enable Google Drive Apis for this service account.
+    2. Remember to [enable](https://console.developers.google.com/apis/api/drive.googleapis.com/overview) Google Drive Apis for this service account.
     3. On the `output` Google Drive folder, remember to add the email of the Service Account as a collaborator with edit previleges.

 3. Build the infrastructure